Meringandan West, Queensland: Education

 Meringandan State School is a government primary (Prep-6) school for boys and girls at 10 School Road (27.4303°S 151.9050°E).
 In 2017, the school had an enrolment of 240 students with 20 teachers (15 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).

+There are no secondary schools in Meringandan West.
+The nearest government secondary school is Highfields State Secondary College in Highfields to the south-east.